 Community Timber Frame Project

-I expressed my hope to build a structure for a hyperbaric chamber to Allen Judy (owner of Heirloom Fungi with wife Mandy), and he said, “We need to talk.”
+I expressed my hope to build a structure for my hyperbaric chamber to Allen Judy (owner of Heirloom Fungi with wife Mandy), and he said, “We need to talk.”
 A master timber frame craftsman, having built more than a hundred across the country, Allen offered to chisel the beams so that they fit together on crane day like a gigantic beautiful jigsaw puzzle (I’ve seen it!)
 He said his room for error in measurement is the tip of a pencil :)

 Allen and Mandy have been selflessly providing direction and oversight on this project.
 Sent me these pics for inspiration: